Amazon (NASDAQ: AMZN) is one of the biggest companies in the world, and its founder, Jeff Bezos, is among the richest people in the world.

-It’s once-competitor eBay (EBAY) is trailing behind with approximately 6.6% of all sales processed through their site.
+Its once-competitor eBay (NASDAQ: EBAY) is trailing behind with approximately 6.6% of all sales processed through its site.

 Amazon acquired Whole Foods Market in 2017, solidifying its position as the top retailer.

-Its biggest competitor is Walmart (WMT) who runs a successful online store alongside its significant brick and mortar portfolio.
+Its biggest retail competitor is Walmart (NYSE: WMT) which runs a successful online store alongside its significant brick and mortar portfolio.